entropicalabs/entropica_qaoa/renaming_suggestions.md

  - `create_random_hamiltonian`, `create_...`:
    [JL] Drop the `create` part in most of those?
 It is kind of obvious, that these functions will return you e.g. a random hamiltonian.
 I guess this applies to all function names that start with a somewhat redundant verb like `create` or `get`, where the rest of the name already tells you what will be returned.
+   [EM] Generally agreed about dropping create, get.
+Other less obvious verbs such as 'plot' should stay, though.

 # All top level names
 Here a list of all the top-level(!) names in our packages sorted by length.